zzzprojects/docs/learndapper.com/pages/hierarchical-data.md

  - The advantage of this approach is that you don't need to worry about joins, and you can easily add or remove fields without affecting other types.
  - The downside is that it requires more tables, which increases the complexity of your database structure.

 Whichever approach you choose to work with inheritance, make sure to understand their differences and how they will affect your application's performance and maintainability.
 Each option has its benefits and drawbacks, so it's important to consider your options carefully before making a decision.
-With the right approach, you can ensure that your database works efficiently and that data integrity is maintained.
+With the right approach, you can ensure that your database operates efficiently and that data integrity is maintained.

 ## Inheritance in Dapper